wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 1. Wallarm Cloud aggregates the received statistics and builds an [API description](../user-guides/api-discovery.md#api-structure-visualization) on its basis.

     !!! info "Noise detection"
-        Rare or single requests are [determined as noise](#noise-detection) and not included in the API structure.
+        Rare or single requests are [determined as noise](#noise-detection) and not included in the API inventory.

 ### Noise detection